tomwhite007/rename-angular-component/README.md

 - Rename the files associated with the component, directive or service whilst retaining their original suffixes
 - Rename the containing folder if it has the same name as the original file selected
 - Rename the class name of the component, directive or service to match the new file name (provided the class name follows the same naming convention)
-- Rename the element, attribute or class selectors inside the class decorator meta data, and in all html templates in the repo (provided the selector follows the correct naming convention)
+- Rename the element, attribute or class selectors inside the class decorator metadata, and in all HTML templates in the repository (provided the selector follows the correct naming convention)
 - Fix all import paths and their class names
 - **Angular 20 compatibility**: Automatically handles the transition between old '.component' suffix and new no-suffix format, or vice versa
-- **Enhanced selector updates**: Standalone Component Mode updates selectors only where the component is imported
+- **Enhanced selector updates**: Standalone Component mode updates selectors only where the component is imported
 - **Expanded file support**: Rename any Angular CLI-generated file following the "Rule of One" principle

 _Example - Changes to Component file after rename:_